gristlabs/grist-core/documentation/database.md

 The home database may either be a sqlite or a postgresql database depending on how the Grist instance has been installed.
 You may check the `TYPEORM_*` env variables in the [README](https://github.com/gristlabs/grist-core/blob/main/README.md).

 Unless otherwise configured, the home database is a sqlite file.
-In docker, it is stored in `/persist/home.sqlite3`.
+In docker, it is stored at this location: `/persist/home.sqlite3`.

 The schema below is the same (except minor differences in the column types) whatever the database type is.